Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Input type:
   - Custom: Allows the creation of a custom hidden field.
   - Subscription: Activates the subscription process on every form submission.
 If this type is selected, the hidden value needs to be set to "on" to trigger the subscription process.
+- Email: Automatically populates the field with the logged-in user’s email.
+This feature is available only on restricted pages (pages that require user login).
+- Name: Automatically populates the field with the logged-in user’s name.
+This feature is available only on restricted pages (pages that require user login).

 ### Validation

 - This hidden field widget must be placed within a Form widget to be effective.
 - For custom-type hidden fields, the field name must be unique and start with `custom_`.
 - When utilizing the Subscription type, it's essential to set the hidden value to "on" to activate the subscription process during form submissions.
+- When utilizing the Email or Name type, it's essential that the form is placed in a restricted page with a user login.

 ## Form Conditional Container Widget